 Secondly, is the fiduciary standard.
 The fiduciary standard requires that your advisor put your interests ahead of their own interests, 24 hours a day, seven days a week, 365 days a year.
 In order for the advisor to act in the capacity of a fiduciary, they truly have to understand everything about your financial life.
 Their goal is to help you make the best decisions in every area of your financial life.
 At Barber Financial Group, we live by the fiduciary standard.

 At the end of the day, Barber Financial Group prides themselves as Fiduciaries to put your best interests at the forefront of any financial plan.
 You have one life and we want you to be able to live the one best financial life possible.
-If you have any questions for your advisor regarding the Department of Labor regulations addressed above, please feel free to email your question directly to your advisor, call Barber Financial Group at 913-393-1000, or fill out the form below.
+If you have any questions for your advisor regarding the Department of Labor regulations addressed above, please feel free to email your question directly to your advisor, call Barber Financial Group at 913-393-1000, or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.